top of page

 Instructions:

-1. Gently wash the salmonberries and remove any stems or debris.
+1. Gently wash the salmonberries, removing any stems or debris.
 Handle them carefully, as they can be quite delicate.

 2. In a large mixing bowl, combine the salmonberries and granulated sugar.
 Gently toss to coat the berries in sugar.
-Allow the mixture to sit for about 1 hour, letting the berries release their juices and the sugar to dissolve.
+Allow the mixture to sit for about 1 hour, allowing the berries to release their juices and the sugar to dissolve.

 3. Transfer the berry mixture to a large pot or saucepan.
 Add the lemon juice and lemon zest (if using).